 - Q2: What are the details of the goal?

 - Q3: What do I want to accomplish with it?

 - Q5: Where is it going to happen?

 Examples of answers that prove the goal is specific:

-- A3: I want to be healthier, boost my energy, and feel better about myself in general.
+- A3: I want to feel financially stable, enjoy my work more, and generally feel better about myself.

 - Q1: How will I measure progress?

-- Q2: Do I have the necessary tools to measure your progress?
+- Q2: Do I have the necessary tools to measure my progress?